A Designer’s Guide to Documenting Accessibility & User Interactions

 You can use the prefers-reduced-motion media query to provide an alternative version for people who prefer less motion.
 If you want to learn more about the topic, check the section “Building Accessible and Inclusive Animations” of my talk on CSS animations and UX.My website and the macbook option to reduce motion that will remove some of the animationsOn my homepage for example I have 2 animations.
 The fox, sushi and coffee float around my head.
 And if you scroll down, I have a growing plant when you reach the “I help people grow” part.
 If the user chooses the reduce motion option in the operating system, I stop the animation around my head.
 And the plant growth becomes a smooth less triggering fade in.

-Also, don’t forget to have some play/pause buttons in your interface, if you have videos and sliders.
+Also, for animations that starts automatically and lasts more than 5 seconds must have a way to get paused.
+So, don’t forget to have some play/pause buttons in your interface, if you have videos and sliders.
 Let the users control those!

 Let’s talk about my project.
 After all, the goal of this article (and talk) is to share what I do.
 So that you can get inspired and find your own way.
 We use Sketch and my developers have access to the Sketch mockups.
 I have 2 different Sketch files: